October 24, 2013

 Hindsight is 20/20 and while you can’t literally turn back the clock and have a ‘re-do’ you can implement skin care into your everyday routine coupled with periodic professional skin care treatments to heal and restore your skin.

-We invite you to try a complimentary consultation with clinical esthetician, Joan Mahon, at Ness Plastic Surgery Medical Spa in Minneapolis for a skin assessment, goal review and comprehensive treatment plan.
+We invite you for a consultation with clinical esthetician, Joan Mahon, at Ness Plastic Surgery Medical Spa in Minneapolis for a skin assessment, goal review and comprehensive treatment plan.
 Remember, skin care shouldn’t stop during the summer or winter months.
-Your skin care plan can include modifications and treatments so that you achieve the best results all year long.
+Your skin care plan can include modifications and treatments so that you achieve the results all year long.